quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 given that most incremental versions are broadly similar to the the previous version.
-This specification also defines a simple version negotiation mechanism which leverages similarities between versions and can negotiate between the set of "compatible" versions jointly supported by without additional round trips.
+This specification also defines a simple version negotiation mechanism which leverages similarities between versions and can negotiate between the set of "compatible" versions without additional round trips.

 ## Conventions and Definitions